Jay-Plumb/Java/readme.md

-All Java work within this repository
+Java work within this repository